-To understand well what you are seeing, to understand how was the daily life of the victims who had to pass through here and above all, to delve into a chapter of history that, today, still seems like science fiction, it is essential to be accompanied by an expert guide.
+To understand well what you are seeing, to understand how was the daily life of the victims who had to pass through here and above all, to deepen in a chapter of history that, today, still seems like science fiction, to be accompanied by an expert guide is essential.

-Throughout the tour he will help you to situate yourself, explaining what each area of the place consists of and what daily life was like in these labor-extermination camps.
+Throughout the tour will help you to situate you, explaining what each area of the place is and how was the daily life in these labor-extermination camps.
 In my opinion, it is 100% worth joining a tour to Auschwitz from Krakow to get the most out of the visit.

-2. Wear comfortable shoes and (very) warm clothes in winter
+2. Wear comfortable shoes and dress warmly in winter

-If you add to this the fact that the second part of the visit takes place in the second field, which is practically a wasteland, wearing comfortable shoes is essential, as well as keeping warm if the forecast calls for low temperatures.
+If you add to this that the second part of the visit takes place in the second camp, which is practically a wasteland, wearing comfortable shoes is essential, as well as keeping warm if the forecast shows low temperatures.
 The feeling of cold there in the middle is quite acute.

 3. If you have to eat before or after the visit, take your lunch with you or wait until you arrive in Krakow

-The most normal thing is that during the hours of the visit your stomach closes up.
-Personally, I do not recommend eating near the camp, but to wait until you return to the city to eat quietly after having processed all the information from the visit.
+It is most likely that during the hours of the visit your stomach will close up.
+Personally, I do not recommend eating near the camp, but wait until you return to the city to eat quietly after having processed all the information of the visit.

 If you still want to be prepared in case you get the bug, you can always carry some snacks in your backpack to eat on the way there or back.
 At the entrance to Auschwitz there is a kiosk for visitors where you can get some sandwiches, snacks or refreshments, but I do not recommend it too much.